-As a truly global business school, we understand the needs of international students.
+As a global business school, we understand the needs of international students.
 The Career Management Center (CMC) works closely with you to identify your unique challenges and helps you seek out the best resources available.

 Immigration Attorney Workshop